A virtual event jointly hosted by NAHT and Discovery Education

 Fresh from the chalk face, Julie Keyes may be new to the educational consultancy world, but she is an energetic and thoughtful educator with over a decade of experience as a teacher, middle-leader and deputy head.

-Julie has worked across a range of settings, from state secondary to international schools, but her real expertise lies in Prep School education.
-Julie has previously been a SATIPS board member and is currently a trustee of a large multi-academy trust (MAT).
+Julie has worked across a range of settings, from state secondaries, to prep schools and international schools and has experience as a trustee of a large multi-academy trust (MAT) for the last two years.